SergioRomera/quest/README.md

 ```

 ## Shareplex configuration
-User test is replicated.
+Oracle user test is created in VM1 in pdb1 database and is replicated.
 Here the shareplex configuration:

 ```
 datasource:o.pdb1